Trent Lott Fast Facts

 1967 - Passes the Mississippi Bar and joins the law firm Bryan & Gordon as an associate.

-1968-1972 - Moves to DC to become an aide to Congressman William M. Colmer, representing Mississippi's Fifth District.
+1968-1972 - Moves to Washington to become an aide to Congressman William M. Colmer, representing Mississippi's Fifth District.

-1972 - Trent Lott is elected to Colmer's seat after he decides not to run for re-election.
+1972 - Lott is elected to Colmer's seat after he decides not to run for re-election.

 May 1974 - Is the youngest member of the House Judiciary Committee that held hearings to decide whether there was enough evidence against President Richard Nixon to call for his impeachment.
 Votes against Nixon's impeachment.